 GEO Week 2021 at a glance

 This year is one of the most important with major milestones linked to global policy agendas.
-The United Nations Climate Change Conference, also known as COP26, is the 26th Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC), there is also the Convention on Biological Diversity (CBD) COP15, the UN Decade of Ocean Science for Sustainable Development and the UN Decade of Ecosystem Restoration.
+There is the 26th Conference of the Parties (COP26) to the United Nations Framework Convention on Climate Change, there is also the 15th Conference of the Parties (COP15) to the United Nations Convention on Biological Diversity, the UN Decade of Ocean Science for Sustainable Development and the UN Decade of Ecosystem Restoration.
 These all bring a new set of challenges and opportunities for the international EO community.

 Anchor Sessions and Side Events

 These virtual, interactive events took place throughout the week and aimed to address the various aspects of the GEO work programme, as well as the nexus possibilities across activities.
 Recordings of the sessions will soon be available on the full schedule page.

 Opening Session: All attendees were provided with an overview of all planned activities, including welcome speeches and a keynote speech to set the tone for the week.